jagerber48/sciform/docs/source/Supported Prefixes.rst

 Supported Prefixes
 ==================

-``sciform`` offers a prefix mode which provides a simple translation between exponent strings and one or two letter prefixes.
+:mod:`sciform` offers a prefix mode which provides a simple translation between exponent strings and one or two letter prefixes.
 For scientific and engineering formats the prefixes are matched to integer multiple of 3 exponent according to the